Spectral Line Workshop

 cycleniter=25)

-You should notice that the source is offset from the pointing centre and we will adjust this soon.
-Clean the dirty image to generate a clean image which should look something like the following.
+You should notice that the source is offset from the pointing centre, and we will adjust this soon.
+Clean the dirty image to produce a clear image that should resemble the following.

 E. Find the source position (step 5)

-We can do this two ways, we can draw an region round the source and fit a 2-D Gaussian component interactively using the Region Fit tab as shown below:
+We can do this in two ways: we can draw a region around the source and interactively fit a 2-D Gaussian component using the Region Fit tab, as shown below.

-One important aspect of this method is that we obtain our position from the logger and not the viewer panel.
-This is because the accuracy of the returned position is not sufficient in the viewer panel for VLBI purposes.
+One important aspect of this method is that we obtain our position from the logger rather than the viewer panel (in the case of the viewer - Linux).
+This is because the accuracy of the returned position in the viewer panel is not sufficient.

-Use the viewer to determine these positions and set the variable boxsize as this.
-Next, lets run imfit with the following code:
+Use the viewer/CARTA to identify these positions and set the variable boxsize

 box=boxsize,